 I had supreme confidence in him.
 Specifically because before he really said anything to me, when he walked into the room for the very first time when I was meeting him, he actually picked up my son, Levi, gave him this huge hug, held him in his arms, and then sat down in the chair, shook my hand, said, “I’m Dr. Ahmad.
 Great to meet you.
 Is this your little boy?”

-That was July 11, 2018 and 10 days later I found out that I had papillary thyroid cancer that had metastasized to my lymph nodes.
-That was a shock because not only did I have cancer, a lot of people like to tell you, "Well, it's the best kind of cancer."
+That was July 11 and ten days later I found out that I had papillary thyroid cancer that had metastasized to my lymph nodes.
+That was a shock because not only did I have cancer, a lot of people like to tell you, “Well, it’s the best kind of cancer.”

 It is never the right thing to say.
 Cancer is still cancer.
 I had a lot of feelings around that.

 When that all hit, that’s when I was able to finally break it down and go through the emotions, which I’m still dealing with as anybody in my situation would.
 I have this cancer now.